 An elegant extension of the Cz method that can address the issues resulting from a non-unity segregation coefficient is the so-called continuous Cz method.
 In this method, the silicon melt is continuously replenished by silicon and dopants.
 In this way, the dopant concentration in the melt can be kept constant resulting in a uniform ingot resistivity even for n-type silicon.

-The Cz process and subsequent ingot and wafer cutting process is show in the animation below.
+The Cz process and subsequent ingot and wafer cutting process is shown in the animation below.

 SEMI, “International Technology Roadmap for Photovoltaics (ITRPV) 8th Edition,” 2017, Available: http://www.itrpv.net/Reports/Downloads/.